 Zoombombing: How do I keep uninvited users from crashing my zoom meeting and posting inappropriate content?

 Due to the increased reliance upon Zoom for virtual meetings, many users holding public meetings have experienced unwanted participants hijacking their Zoom meetings to project inappropriate content.
-To avoid one of these unpleasant disruptions, you can disable participants ability to share content without the host’s permission by following these steps:

 Click on the link to watch a video walkthrough on disabling screen sharing for participants.